nasa/fprime/docs/Design/data-products.md

 A **data product** is any data that is produced by an embedded system, stored on board the system, and transmitted to the ground, typically in priority order.
-F' provides several features for managing the generation, storage, and downlink of data products.
+F Prime provides several features for managing the generation, storage, and downlink of data products.
 In this section, we document those features.